agateblue/burnout-sentry/README.md

-A command-line tool to detect potential burn-out situations.
+A command-line tool to detect potential burn-out situations from Git repositories.

 # Features